sblauth/cashocs/docs/source/demos/optimal_control/doc_dirichlet_control.rst

 -------------------

-In this demo, we investigate how Dirichlet boundary control is possible with CASHOCS.
+In this demo, we investigate how Dirichlet boundary control is possible with cashocs.
 To do this, we have to employ the so-called Nitsche method, which we briefly recall in the following.
 Our model problem for this example is given by

 .. math::